 If you have multiple eCosPro installations, the Profile Selection page appears as illustrated in Figure 3.9, “eCos profile selection”.
 The drop-down box contains the list of detected profiles associated with eCosPro releases installed on your system.
 You can find out more information about profiles in the eCos and eCosPro User Guide.
 Select the appropriate release for your hardware and press .

 eCosPro releases prior to 3.1.0 will not appear in this list.
 If you have an older release installed which set the

 ECOS_REPOSITORYenvironment variable, that setting is used as a further profile.
 However if you do so, you must ensure you have also set your PATH environment variable to include the eCos host tools, and the relevant GNU toolchain for your hardware.

-Finally, press Finish.
-The two projects are created in your Eclipse workspace, and the link is set up from one to the other.
+Finally, press eCos configuration project..
+The two projects are created in your Eclipse workspace, with a project reference created within the application project to the

 Your application project has now built.
 Browsing it in the Project Explorer view you will notice the source directory, Debug (containing builds in the Eclipse "Debug" build mode, which is the default) and autogenerated lists of Binaries and Includes.
 You can also browse the configuration project's build and install directories, the configuration file

 ecos.eccand (via an Eclipse filesystem link) the source repository.
 All the usual Eclipse CDT functionality, such as the Content Assist feature which provides a list of available functions ( → (Ctrl+Space)), function prototyping and descriptions as illustrated in Figure 3.16, “Project Explorer and Context Editor”.